xoldd/talawa-api/questions.md

 A user and a community are the two root fundamental entities.
 Every functionality in the application would have these two entities as their base in some shape and form.

 A user can be created either by pre-existing(created at application startup time) or by signing up.
 A user doesn't need to be a part of an existing community to exist.
-For now the user can have two roles namely `BASE` and `ADMINISTRATOR`.
+For now the user can have two roles namely `regular` and `administrator`.

-The `BASE` role gives the least amount of privileges to the user.
+The `regular` role gives the least amount of privileges to the user.
 This role is granted by default to all the users who sign up to the application.

-The `ADMINISTRATOR` role gives the most amount of privileges to the user.
+The `administrator` role gives the most amount of privileges to the user.
 This role is only granted to users that are either created at the application startup time or users who are elevated to this role by other users who already have this role.

 A community could be created at either the application startup time or at runtime.
-Only the users with `ADMINISTRATOR` role can create communities.
+Only the users with `administrator` role can create communities.

 A user can become a member of many communities.
 A community can have many users as members.
 This is a many-to-many relationship and in relational databases this is expressed using junction tables.
 In such a junction table each record contains a unique combination of a `member_id` and `community_id` which makes maps a user to a community and also makes sure that a user can only become member of a community once.
-For now a community member can have two roles namely `BASE` and `MODERATOR` within that community.
+For now a community member can have two roles namely `regular` and `MODERATOR` within that community.

-The `BASE` role gives the least amount of privileges to a community member.
+The `regular` role gives the least amount of privileges to a community member.
 This role is granted by default to all the users who become a member of the community.

 The `MODERATOR` role gives the most amount of privileges to a community member within that community.
 This role is only granted to members that are assigned this role to them at the application startup time or members who have their role elevated by administrators.
 Whether a moderator can elevate other community members to be a moderator is to be decided.

 These concepts are similar to how discord and reddit operate.
 A user can sign up to discord/reddit without ever joining a single community.
 After that they could search for public discord/reddit servers/communities and join them.
-The difference here would be that normal users aren't allowed to create servers/communities unlike discord/reddit, they can only join servers/communities that have already been created by users with `ADMINISTRATOR` role.
+The difference here would be that normal users aren't allowed to create servers/communities unlike discord/reddit, they can only join servers/communities that have already been created by users with `administrator` role.

 Questions:-